MicrosoftDocs/appcenter-docs/docs/sdk/push/macos.md

 ### 2.3 Add internet capabilities for sandboxed apps

-If your app is using the App Sandbox, you must set the capability to allow incoming (Server) and outgoing (Client) connections to allow the app to have access to the internet.
+If your app is using the App Sandbox, set the capability to allow incoming (Server) and outgoing (Client) connections to allow the app to have access to the internet.
 Xcode 9 enables the App Sandbox by default but the capabilities for incoming and outgoing connections need to be set explicitly.

 Select your project in the project navigator, select the **Capabilities** tab and if your app is using the sandbox, enable incoming and outgoing connections.